ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/protect-access-to-data-and-services.md

 [PDF](https://go.microsoft.com/fwlink/p/?linkid=841656) | [Visio](https://go.microsoft.com/fwlink/p/?linkid=841657) | [More languages](https://www.microsoft.com/download/details.aspx?id=55032)

 ## Step 2: Protect administrator accounts and access
 The administrative accounts you use to administer your Office 365 environment include elevated privileges.
-These are valuable targets for hackers and cyber criminals.
+These are valuable targets for hackers and cyberattackers.

 Begin by using administrator accounts only for administration.
 Admins should have a separate user account for regular, non-administrative use and only use their administrative account when necessary to complete a task associated with their job function.